-Goal: Promote service equity when Family Care Giver programs have waitlists.
+Goal: Promote service equity when Family Caregiver programs have waitlists.

-Measurable Objectives Continue to ensure that Key Tasks Lead Position & Entity Timefra 2025 (by Montl Start Date waitlist criteria prioritize underserved populations. a Maintain current waitlist procedure that prioritizes underserved, highest need, and highest risk participants.
-SDS Program Supervisor, ADRC Lead 7/2025 6/2029 Accomplishment or Update
+Measurable Objectives Continue to Key Tasks Lead Position & Entity Timeframe for 2025-2029 (by Month & Year) ensure that waitlist Littly Start Date End Date criteria prioritize underserved populations. а Maintain current waitlist procedure that prioritizes underserved, highest need, and highest risk participants SDS Program Supervisor, ADRC Lead 7/2025 6/2029 see Oregon Caregiver Assessment Risk Scale tool.
+A Accomplishment or Updat е k Reassess participants who have been on the waitlist for more than 90 days to confirm risk levels have not changed over time.
+SDS Program Supervisor, ADRC Lead 7/2025 6/2029